 Since institutional aid is limited, a student who wants to be considered for need-based aid must provide parent financial information regardless of your age or marital status.
 This policy ensures that funds are distributed in the most equitable manner to those students with the greatest real need.

 Incoming students’ awards will be mailed in early April to allow sufficient time to compare offers from other schools in order to make a final decision.
 Continuing students’ awards will be processed in May and on a rolling basis thereafter, and an online Award Notification will be generated.

-The William D. Ford Federal Direct Unsubsidized loan has a fixed interest rate of 4.30% for disbursements between July 1, 2020 – June 30, 2021.
-Unsubsidized loans first disbursed after 10/01/2019 have an origination fee of 1.059% deducted at each disbursement.
+The William D. Ford Federal Direct Unsubsidized loan has a fixed interest rate of 6.54% for disbursements between July 1, 2022 – June 30, 2023.
+Unsubsidized loans have an origination fee of 1.057% deducted at each disbursement.

-The William D. Ford Federal Direct Graduate PLUS loan has a fixed interest rate of 5.30% for disbursements between July 1, 2020 – June 30, 2021.
-Graduate PLUS loans first disbursed after 10/01/2019 have an origination fee of 4.236% deducted at each disbursement.
+The William D. Ford Federal Direct Graduate PLUS loan has a fixed interest rate of 7.54% for disbursements between July 1, 2022 – June 30, 2023.
+Graduate PLUS loans have an origination fee of 4.228% deducted at each disbursement.
 Credit is checked; the loan may be denied if you have an adverse credit history.
 The credit check is good for 180 days.

 1) Obtain an endorser.
 An endorser is someone who does not have adverse credit and is willing to repay the loan if you do not repay it.